Radar Kilometer / Radar Nautical Mile

 |1 Radar Mile =||2 · 1852 m||= 12.35 µs||(2)|

 |3 · 108 m/s|

-The range in kilometers to an object can be found by measuring the elapsed time during a round trip of a radar pulse and dividing this quantity by 6.66.
-The range in nautical miles to an object can be found by measuring the elapsed time during a round trip of a radar pulse and dividing this quantity by 12.36.
+The range in kilometers to an object can be found by measuring the elapsed time during a round trip of radar pulse and dividing this quantity by 6.66.
+The range in nautical miles to an object can be found by measuring the elapsed time during a round trip of radar pulse and dividing this quantity by 12.36.